-My 30 year observation of sunscreen science has led me to trust only mineral zinc oxide based products.
-In my dermatology practice I have continuously seen all others fail my patients continuously.
-Pick the right product for your needs, skin type and budget.
-Learn the differences by clicking here to see my sunscreen comparison chart.
+My 30+ year observation of sunscreen science has led me to trust only mineral zinc oxide based products.
+In my dermatology practice I have continuously seen all others fail my patients.
+It's not worth the risk! - Dermatologist Dr. Cynthia Bailey

 Antioxidants applied to your skin can act as an extra type of protection against damaging free radicals formed from sun exposure.
 Layering these products under your sunscreen gives you a reservoir of helpful antioxidants.

-There is scientific evidence that inflamed skin is depleted of antioxidants, and thus more prone to skin cancer.
+Yes, there is scientific evidence that inflamed skin is depleted of antioxidants, and thus more prone to skin cancer.
 If you have facial inflammation from rosacea and/or seborrhea (two of the most common facial rashes of adulthood), then you want to get it under control.
 This was how I discovered years ago that the Green Tea Antioxidant Skin Therapy Cream helped reduce precancer development on the sun damaged skin of my rosacea and seborrhea patients.

-Build a complete skin care routine that includes the above products.
-Complete skin care means using well-suited products for the key skin care steps: Cleanse, Correct, Hydrate, and Protect.
+Build a holistic complete skin care routine that includes the above products.
+I teach that Complete Skin Care™ means using compatible products for the 4 key skin care steps:

 Most skin cancers happen on the face and neck, so getting your facial skin care routine optimized is important.
 Here is my most popular facial skin care routine for people at a higher risk for skin cancer: